Not That it Matters - Henry

-Gary is an old client of my father’s legal practice.
-The fact he owns a business in the town I moved to is a happy coincidence.
-The gym focuses on personal safety, strength training, and recovery.
-Two of his instructors are prior military.
-Both of them lost limbs in the course of their service, but they reshaped their lives.
-They don’t show me any pity.
+Gary was an old client of my father’s legal practice.
+The fact he owned a business in the town I moved to was a happy coincidence.
+The gym focused on personal safety, strength training, and recovery.
+Two of his instructors were prior military.
+Both lost limbs in the course of their service, but they reshaped their lives.
+They didn’t show me any pity.

-There is a room for massage treatments at the far back of the rectangle studio.
+There was a room for massage treatments at the far back of the rectangle studio.
 It’s strictly legit, no happy endings here.
-The woman who rents the space will hurt you.
+The woman who rented the space will hurt you.
 I came out on the other side of a session with her feeling lucky to be alive and with far less shoulder pain.
-I see her for a tune-up every few months.
+I visited her for a tune-up every few months.

 I asked my father what Gary did to need his professional services.
-All he would tell me was that Gary is a good man who could help me in ways he couldn’t.
-Not that it matters what my father thinks, but he has genuine respect for Gary.
-Something my father doesn’t bestow lightly, regardless of a person’s station in life.
+All he would tell me was that Gary was a good man who could help me in ways he couldn’t.
+Not that it mattered what my father thought, but he had genuine respect for Gary— something my father didn’t bestow lightly, regardless of a person’s station in life.

 Confidence was all I was looking for initially, maybe core balance and some muscle tone.
-My living will be earned behind a desk, pushing papers and keeping tracking other people’s money.
-I don’t have any romantic notions of gaining superhuman senses allowing me to overpower an attacker hell-bent on hurting me.
-Hopefully, I will at least have a chance to defend myself with Gary’s help.
+My living would be earned behind a desk, pushing papers and keeping track of other people’s money.
+I didn’t have any romantic notions of gaining superhuman senses, allowing me to overpower an attacker hell-bent on hurting me.
+Hopefully, I would at least have a chance to defend myself with Gary’s help.

 “This woman who walked you to the door.
 Do you know her?”
 Gary asked.
 There was no discernible focus to his question, and the words circus freak started to roll in my mind again.

 “Yeah, I’ve been helping her with her math classes for the past few semesters.
 Biology major.”